confusedCoyote/dog-api/README.md

 - Image by breed (`$dogCeo->byBreed('pointer')`)
 - Image by sub-breed (`$dogCeo->bySubBreed('german')`)

-A RESTful API is available at [dog ceo](https://dog.ceo/) which will provide you with all the data that you will need.
+A RESTful API is available at [dog ceo](https://dog.ceo/) which provides all the data required.
 You do not need to create an account nor authenticate in order to consume the API, however please be aware that this API is rate-limited.

 ## Tests